 When you purchase a fundraising platform, what costs do you need to take into consideration?

-- The base price of the platform.
+- The base price of the online fundraising software.

 - Additional features.